sunmingyang0115/faux-lc-interpreter/README.md

 ```
 Basically, an expression in this model can be one of three things:

-A `num` is a number that represents a variable.
+A `num`, which is a number that represents a variable.
 A number is easier to work with than letters since the latter can cause naming collisions between scopes.
-The value of a `num` represents where it is bound (basically the definition of the variable).
+The value of a `num` represents where it is bound (basically the definition of this variable).
 This convention is called [De Bruijn indices](https://en.wikipedia.org/wiki/De_Bruijn_index).

 An abstraction, denoted by `(abs <expr>)` is essentially another `<expr>` wrapped around a binder.
 In simple terms, when `<expr>` is given a definition, `<expr>2`, through application,
 it will change all variables in `<expr>` that references `<expr>` to `<expr>2` to that expression.
 Mathematically, it is represented as `λx.[expr]` where `x`